SteamFab/minecraft-forge/README.md

   - Click CREATE
   This downloads a key file.
 Secure this key and do NOT make it public.
 It gives access to your Google account.

 3. Get the keyfile to the server: Now that we downloaded a keyfile in the previous step, let's get it to our instance.
-The easiest way is to use cut and past:
+The easiest way is to use cut and paste:
   - Open the keyfile in a text editor or open a terminal and print the keyfile in the terminal.
 On a Mac terminal you can use "cat keyfile.json"
   - Select the text and cut it.
   - Go to your instance terminal window and type ```nano ~/minecraft-forge/keyfile.json```